1700s

 Fr. de La Richardie decided to change the location of the Huron village and mission.
 The site chosen was on the south shore at the bend of the river on the fields of the Hurons.
 They would enjoy the protection of a fort at a place known as “La Pointe de Montréal,” where the Ambassador Bridge now crosses the river.

 In 1765 the sixty-some (French) families living on the south shore petitioned for a parish of their own.
 Instead of erecting a second religious centre in the same locality, it was decided that the Mission of the Assumption among the Hurons should become the Parish of Our Lady of the Assumption with the care of the souls of both the Hurons and the French settlers.
-A new church, 60 x 30 ft. was built by the settlers to replace the 1749 chapel, which was falling into ruins.
+A new church, 60 x 30 ft., was built by the settlers to replace the 1749 chapel, which was falling into ruins.
 This integrating development was canonically effected in 1767 when Fr.
 Potier, the Jesuit missionary of the Hurons, became the first pastor.
-Beginning October 3, 1767, he opened a new Register of Baptisms and Marriages in which he signed himself as “Jesuit missionary performing the pastoral duties in the Church of the Assumption at La Pointe de Montréal du Détroit.”
+Beginning October 3, 1767, he opened a new Register of Baptisms and Marriages in which he signed himself as a “Jesuit missionary performing the pastoral duties in the Church of the Assumption at La Pointe de Montréal du Détroit.”
 That makes Assumption the oldest continuous parish in the present province of Ontario.

 The 1767 parish church was erected on the riverfront at or near the site of the First Nations chapel.
 This building was of frame construction and served only twenty years.
 Despite the Suppression of the Jesuits in 1773, Fr.
 Potier, the last Jesuit missionary in the West, was allowed to remain at his post until his death in 1781.

 In response to the urgent plea of the First Nations People and the parishioners for a successor to Fr.
 Potier, the Bishop of Quebec sent his Vicar-General to be the pastor of Assumption parish.
 Fr.
 Hubert was an enterprising man.
 He immediately planned to build a new rectory and a church and open two schools – one for boys and one for girls.
 Because his predecessor had sold nearly all the church lands, it was necessary to acquire new property.
-Again the Hurons came to the assistance of their missionary.
+Again, the Hurons came to the assistance of their missionary.
 On March 6, 1782, they donated a tract of land six arpents wide by forty deep, immediately west of the original grant.
 The present Assumption Church is situated on the eastern half of that property.

 Fr.
 Hubert did not stay long enough to see his projects completed.
 Only the rectory was built in 1785 when he was chosen Auxiliary to the Bishop of Quebec, whom he succeeded three years later.
 What he had been unable to accomplish as pastor of Assumption, he helped to realize by making a generous contribution towards the construction of a new church and by sending in 1786 two women from Quebec as teachers to start a school for girls in the parish.
 Those two objectives were achieved during the pastorate of Fr.
 F.A.
 Dufaux, a Sulpician priest from Montreal who was in charge of the parish from 1786 to 1796.